Asymmetry, modernity bloom at Dior's secret garden in Paris

 Blue-hued silk prints featured prominently, some with writing incorporated into the patterns, while fabric in sorbet tones of pink and blue was sewn into light-as-air bubble skirts.

 Simons ended his show with a parade of silver jacquard dresses.
-The garish, almost toxic artificiality of their colors contrasted with their classic Dior shapes, with full-hipped skirts and tight bodices.
+The garish, almost toxic artificiality of their colours contrasted with their classic Dior shapes, with full-hipped skirts and tight bodices.